UberFlight/UberFlight/README.md

-FF32mini
+Baseflight
 ========

-STM32 F3 version of FF32 for the NAZE32Pro
+STM32 F3 DEV version for the NAZE32Pro